-We continually monitor the status of the Mobile Zone service on protected devices to ensure that we are protecting the device.
-If we detect the VPN on iOS (Android) devices has been disabled by the user then we turn it back on remotely.
+We continually monitor the status of the Family Zone service on protected child devices to ensure that we are protecting the device.
+If we detect the VPN on iOS (Android) devices has been dissabled by the user then we turn it back on remotely.

 If we notice a pattern of this behaviour then we let you know.